 Where to Stay in Williamsburg

-Here are some of our top picks for Williamsburg VA lodging:
+Here are some of my top picks for Williamsburg, VA lodging:

 - The Cedars B&B (down the street from Colonial Williamsburg)

 - Williamsburg Woodlands Hotel: A Colonial Williamsburg Hotel

 - The Historic Powhatan Resort

 Did I miss any of the top things to do in Williamsburg, VA for beginners?
 Let me know your Williamsburg travel tips in the comments.
 Thanks!

 - Best things to do in Norfolk

 - Best things to do in Virginia Beach